 Lead routing for small teams

-Route Google Form leads to the right Slack channel by budget, service, location, urgency, or lead type — without building Apps Script or buying enterprise lead routing software.
+Route Google Form leads to the right Slack channel by budget, service, location, urgency, or client — without maintaining Apps Script or buying enterprise lead routing software.

 Build it in two clicks